Last Updated on May 4, 2022 by Letícia Melo

 But you don’t have to worry about it entirely.
 The Portuguese are among the most welcoming people in all of Europe.
 In fact, they are known precisely for being friendlier than other Europeans, especially to English-speaking foreigners.

-The Portuguese would probably be your best neighbors, and who knows, best friends.
+The Portuguese would probably be your best neighbors and, who knows, best friends.
 Although it’s easier at first to bond with other expats, give the Portuguese a chance too.

 Therefore, living near other expats should not be your only way of judging the best place to live in Portugal.
 But it is definitely something to consider.